roman-iork/Difference_Analyzer/README.md

 #### Difference Analizer Info
 Compares two files.
 Works as cmd utility.
 Name of command is **gendiff**.
-Files are choosen through indicating file paths - first original file and then potentially changed one.
-File paths follow gendiff command: **gendiff path1 path2**.
+Files are choosen through indicating file paths - first original file and then potentially changed one: **gendiff path1 path2**.
 Acceptable incoming file extensions - json and yml.
 Outputs in three different representations based on representation style indicated in command option:
 - stylish (default representation), choosen if no style indicated